Syntax

 D → 9

-A pure CFG is a super-minimal notation great for studying properties of languages.
+A pure CFG is a super-minimal notation great for studying properties of formal, made-up, simple, languages.
 But when defining the syntax of real languages we want more expressiveness!
+It’s nice to have ways to specify things like keywords and spacing, which get super messy if you stick to the pure CFG notation.

 BNF